 If you are unable to pay this to a ticket inspector on the spot, you will have to show ID and give your address, and you will receive a summons if you rather stupidly decide to ignore the fine.

-Buses are the mainstay of German public transport in more rural areas, often being the only link between 2 towns.
+Buses are the mainstay of public transportation in Germany once you get out into more rural areas, often being the only link between 2 towns.
 In the major urban areas, buses cover the less busy routes which are not on the tram or U-Bahn (underground) network.

 Bus routes within a city will have stops approximately every 300 metres.
 Bus (and tram) stops are signified by signs with a green circle with the letter H, which stands for Haltestelle, literally translated: stopping point.